Tony Romo's Success and Achievements in Timeline

 On October 14, 2002, Tony Romo earned OVC Player of the Week honors after leading Eastern Illinois to a 25-24 win over Eastern Kentucky.

-December 19, 2002: Walter Payton Award
+December 19, 2002: Walter Payton Award Winner

-On December 19, 2002, Tony Romo became the first player in Eastern Illinois and Ohio Valley Conference history to win the Walter Payton Award, given to the top Division I-AA football player.
+On December 19, 2002, Tony Romo became the first player in Eastern Illinois and Ohio Valley Conference history to win the Walter Payton Award, given annually to the top Division I-AA football player.

-2004: Winning Preseason Touchdown
+2004: Winning Touchdown in Preseason Game

 2006: Higher Passer Rating

-September 2007: NFC Offensive Player of the Month and Father's Diagnosis
+September 2007: NFC Offensive Player of the Month

-2007: Season Achievements and Pro Bowl Nomination
+2007: Finished Season with Playoff Qualification and Pro Bowl Nomination

 2007: Pro Bowl Appearance